greenhas/spg_website/content/Myself/2019-03-11-Currently-on.md

 ---
 date: 2019-03-11T06:54:48-04:00
-title: "Currently on board one of those planes where what is intended to be a head rest for normal people is, for me, a “shoulder-pusher.”"
+title: ""
-tags: ["micro"]
+tags: ["micro","Myself"]
 ---
+Currently on board one of those planes where what is intended to be a head rest for normal people is, for me, a “shoulder-pusher.”